Design Technology

 Information for Parents

-How to encourage D.T learning at home:
+How can I encourage learning at home?

-Information for Pupils: Be Brave, Be Bold, Be a Dreamer!
+Be Brave, Be Bold, Be a Dreamer!

 Do you love D.T?